Chetic/shell-bun/README.md

 An interactive bash script for managing build environments with advanced features and no external dependencies.

+## 🚀 Easy Deployment

+**Shell-Bun is completely standalone** - it's a single bash script with zero dependencies that can be deployed anywhere instantly:

+- **Copy & Run**: Simply copy `shell-bun.sh` to any system with bash > 4, write a simple `shell-bun.cfg` file and run `shell-bun.sh`
+- **No Installation Required**: No package managers, no compilation, no setup scripts
+- **Portable**: Works on Linux, macOS, Windows (with bash), containers, cloud instances, embedded systems
+- **Self-Contained**: Everything needed is in one file - perfect for DevOps, CI/CD, and quick deployments
+- **Version Control Friendly**: Add it directly to your project repositories

 ## Features

 - **Unified Interactive Menu**: Seamlessly combine arrow-key navigation with fuzzy search typing
 - **Multi-Selection**: Select multiple commands and execute them in parallel
 - **Simple Configuration Format**: Define applications and their build commands in a clean INI-style format
+- **Working Directory Support**: Specify custom working directories for each application
 - **Built-in Status Messages**: Automatic progress logging with emojis and colors
 - **Parallel Execution**: Run multiple commands simultaneously with execution summary
 - **Color-coded Output**: Beautiful terminal interface with intuitive visual feedback